scaleway/terraform-provider-scaleway/docs/data-sources/tem_domain.md

 - `spf_config` - The snippet of the SPF record that should be registered in the DNS zone.

 - `dkim_config` - The DKIM public key, as should be recorded in the DNS zone.

+- `smtp_host` - The SMTP host to use to send emails.

+- `smtp_port_unsecure` - The SMTP port to use to send emails.

+- `smtp_port` - The SMTP port to use to send emails over TLS.

+- `smtp_port_alternative` - The SMTP port to use to send emails over TLS.

+- `smtps_port` - The SMTPS port to use to send emails over TLS Wrapper.

+- `smtps_port_alternative` - The SMTPS port to use to send emails over TLS Wrapper.